Canadian automotive industry

 About the industry

-Canada’s automotive industry is centered in the heart of North America’s largest vehicle producing region: the Great Lakes automotive manufacturing cluster.
-Canada is one of the world’s top 10 producers of light vehicles.
-Five global OEMs assemble more than 2 million vehicles at their Canadian plants each year: FCA, Ford, GM, Honda and Toyota.
+Canada's automotive industry is centered in the heart of North America's largest vehicle producing region: the Great Lakes automotive manufacturing cluster.
+Canada is one of the world's top 12 producers of light vehicles.
+Five global OEMs assemble more than 1.4 million vehicles at their Canadian plants each year: Stellantis, Ford, GM, Honda and Toyota.
 Their plants are supplied by a vibrant ecosystem of nearly 700 parts suppliers, including homegrown Tier 1 companies like Magna, Linamar and Martinrea.
 Canada is home to one of only five machine-tool-die-and-mould (MTDM) making clusters in the world.
-It’s been building vehicles for over a century, and has a proud legacy of high quality auto manufacturing.
-The sector plays a key role in Canada’s economy.
-With a $19 billion contribution to GDP, it is one of Canada’s largest manufacturing sectors.
-The industry directly employs more than 125,000 people, with an additional 400,000 people in aftermarket services and dealership networks.
+It's been building vehicles for over a century, and has a proud legacy of high quality auto manufacturing.
+The sector plays a key role in Canada's economy.
+With a $12.5 billion contribution to GDP in 2020, it is one of Canada's largest manufacturing sectors.
+The industry directly employs more than 117,200 people, with an additional 371,400 people in aftermarket services and dealership networks in 2020.

 Canadian companies are leading the way in developing transformative automotive technologies.
 Canada’s expertise in emerging technologies is attracting major investments in autonomous and connected vehicle research from global OEMs such as GM and Ford and tech giants like Uber, Google and Nvidia.
 Growth in Canada’s vibrant tech industry is increasingly driven by clusters of expertise in artificial intelligence (AI) including machine learning, deep learning, neural networks and computer vision.
 AI pioneers Geoffrey Hinton, Yoshua Bengio and Richard Sutton advanced the discipline in Canada, and their work helped lay the foundation for autonomous vehicles.